kq1231/timely/tasks.md

 **Inshaa Allah**

 - Monthly, yearly and weekly grid selectors do not remember the months selected. -D
-- Test tab 12 by making different scenarios.
-Use GPT to analyse possible use-cases.
 - Fix keyboard focus issue. -D
 - Make tab 12 repeats module DRYer
     - Do not copy and paste the same functions of tab 2 input controller to the entry input controller.
     - Instead, use the tab 2 controller and pass the Tab2Model when submit button is pressed.
 - Tab 1, "Default Text 1" keeps coming back after every app launch.
-The text I enter goes missing.
+The text I enter goes missing. -D
+- Redesign monthly, weekly and yearly next occurence calculation algorithms.
+    - Monthly -D
+    - Weekly -D
+    - Yearly